Brian Armstrong (businessman)

-Brian Armstrong (born January 25, 1983) is an American business executive, billionaire and investor who is CEO of cryptocurrency platform Coinbase.
+Brian Armstrong (born January 25, 1983) is an American business executive, billionaire, and investor who is CEO of cryptocurrency platform Coinbase.
 He received media attention for his policy of keeping the workplace free of political activism.

 Early life and education

 Armstrong was born on January 25, 1983, near San Jose, California; both of his parents were engineers.
-During his years in high school he attended Bellarmine College Preparatory, a Catholic, all-male, private secondary school.
-Armstrong attended Rice University in Texas, and earned a dual bachelor's degree in economics and computer science in 2005, followed by a master's in computer science in 2006.
-While at Rice, he started a business matching tutors to students, and after graduating, spent a year in Buenos Aires while working for an education company.
+He attended Bellarmine College Preparatory, a Catholic, all-male, private secondary school.
+Armstrong attended Rice University in Texas, where he earned a dual bachelor's degree in economics and computer science in 2005, followed by a master's in computer science in 2006.
+While at Rice, he started a business matching tutors to students, and after graduating, spent a year in Buenos Aires working for an education company.

 Career

-Armstrong's early career included working as a developer for IBM and consultant at Deloitte.
+Armstrong's early career included working as a developer for IBM and a consultant at Deloitte.
 In 2010, he came across the Bitcoin white paper published under the alias Satoshi Nakamoto.
-In 2011, he joined Airbnb as a software engineer, and was exposed to payment systems in the 190 countries Airbnb operated in at the time.
+In 2011, he joined Airbnb as a software engineer and was exposed to payment systems in the 190 countries Airbnb operated in at the time.
 While at Airbnb, he saw the difficulties of sending money to South America.
 He began working weekends and nights to write code in Ruby and JavaScript to buy and store cryptocoins.
 In 2012, he entered the Y Combinator startup accelerator and received a $150,000 investment, which he used to fund Coinbase.

 His post on Hacker News looking for a co-founder to get into the Y Combinator program later became a viral post in Hacker News.
-He eventually met his co-founder Fred Ehrsam on a reddit subgroup and is quoted to have done fifty plus dates to find that perfect co-founder.
+He eventually met his co-founder Fred Ehrsam on a Reddit subgroup and is quoted to have done over fifty meetings to find a perfect co-founder.

 Coinbase

 In 2012, Armstrong and Fred Ehrsam co-founded Coinbase, as a way for cryptocurrency enthusiasts to trade bitcoins and other digital currencies.
 Armstrong was its first CEO.
+Coinbase's first wallet iteration was called "Toshi", named after Satoshi Nakamoto, which in turn is also the name of one of Brian Armstrong's cats.
 A 2018 funding round valued the company at $8.1 billion, and in December 2020, the company filed with the SEC to go public through a direct listing.
 Following a direct listing in April 2021, Coinbase's market capitalization rose to $85B, and according to Forbes, as of May 2022, Armstrong has a net worth of $2.4 billion.

-Book/Documentary

-Armstrong appeared in the 2014 American documentary The Rise and Rise of Bitcoin.

-He was featured in the 2020 nonfiction book Kings of Crypto: One Startup's Quest to Take Cryptocurrency Out of Silicon Valley and Onto Wall Street.

-Armstrong and Coinbase were the subject of the documentary COIN: A Founder's Story, directed by Emmy-winner Greg Kohs.